Vyral/base-template/_drafts/3-insider-tips-about-the-rockrimmon-community.md

 {% include youtube.html %}

+<center><em>Here are three insider tips about why you should consider moving to Rockrimmon, Colorado.</em></center>

-Rockrimmon, Colorado is a fantastic place to live and visit.
+<br>Rockrimmon, Colorado is a fantastic place to live and visit.
 If you haven’t heard of it, here are three insider tips about why you might need to make it a stop on your next road trip:

 **1\.
 Location**.
 If you love hiking, biking, rock climbing, and other outdoor activities, you’ll love Rockrimmon.
 Ute Valley is nearby and it’s very close to I-25, meaning you’ll have access to all the neighboring amenities, too.